 The SETUP REGISTERS menu allows the user to store and recall complete instrument setups, including transient program lists.
-A total of 8 non-volatile setup registers is available, numbered sequentially from 0 through 7.
-(For Series II, number of registers is 16).
+A total of 16 non-volatile setup registers is available, numbered sequentially from 0 through 15.

 The following entries can be found in the SETUP REGISTERS menu: